ilozano2/spring-cloud-gateway-active-health-check/README.md

 8. Run multiple times a GET request to http://localhost:8881/hello and see that you only gets responds from port 8091

-You could receive one response on port 8090 owing to the healthcheck haven't checked the endpoint when you send the request.
+You could receive one response on port `8090` owing to the healthcheck not having checked the endpoint when you send the request.
-The interval can be modified in the property `spring.cloud.loadbalancer.health-check.interval`
+The interval can be modified in the `spring.cloud.loadbalancer.health-check.interval` property.

-Also, you can see some messages that describe one of the upstream endpoints as not healthy, and therefore, it is unavailable.
+Also, you can see some messages that describe one of the upstream endpoints as not healthy, and, therefore, it is unavailable.

 > 2023-05-08 15:59:53.151 DEBUG 9906 --- [ctor-http-nio-2] r.n.http.client.HttpClientOperations     : [12d42e83-77, L:/127.0.0.1:57439 - R:localhost/127.0.0.1:8090] Received response (auto-read:false) : RESPONSE(decodeResult: success, version: HTTP/1.1)
 > HTTP/1.1 503 Service Unavailable